- Travel and Places»

 Consider Dominican Republic as a choice for anyone who wants the fewest possible hassles on vacation.
 Hand over a check and let the resort take care of the rest.
 If that's not enough, go looking for some outdoor adventure in this large and mountainous country.

 Ah, Grand Cayman.
 It immediately brings back wonderful memories of its number one attraction, Stingray City.
 Visitors will get in the water on a sandbar with stingrays that are comfortable with human contact.
 They glide among the legs of people as if they are old friends, sometimes even coming into gentle contact with their wings.

-Although Stingray City is the top excursion on the island, another reason for Grand Cayman being on the list is its most famous beach and again top rated in the region -- Seven Mile Beach.
+Although Stingray City is the top excursion on the island, Grand Cayman is also on the list of best Caribbean islands because it has one of the most famous beaches in the region -- Seven Mile Beach.
 The beach literally is seven miles long and packed with resorts, restaurants, shopping and other activities.

-Cruise visitors will find that the beach by the docks is likely to be packed with people.
+Cruise visitors will find that the beach by the docks is often packed with people.
 Try walking or taking a taxi farther away from the docks to get fewer crowds.

 Take your pick: Ocho Rios, Montego Bay, Negril or Falmouth.
 Yes, Jamaica is famous for its culture, the way locals speak and the way they dress.
 But those are just side benefits.
 The real draw of Jamaica lies in the above three tourist areas.

 Ocho Rios and Montego Bay are both top-rated beach and resort areas.
 Falmouth is the newly developed cruise port with a host of tours and historical activities.